Christianity in Kanyakumari district: Caste system

 During the period of Kingdom of Travancore, the present day Kanyakumari district was under the control of the Kingdom.
 It was caste-based.
 Those who belonged to lower castes were denied education, choice of occupation and basic dignity.
 The women of the lower castes were not allowed to cover their breasts and they had to pay the mulakkaram (breast tax) to the king if they wanted to cover their breasts.
 The tax was amount depended on their breast size.
 A woman baring her chest to noble class was considered a sign of respect, by both males and females from the lower castes.
 Higher-class women covered both breasts and shoulders, whereas lower castes including Nadar and Ezhava women were not allowed to do so, to show their low status.
 Uneasy with their social status, many Nadars embraced Christianity, and started to wear long cloths.
 When many more Nadar women turned to Christianity, many Hindu Nadar women adopted the Nair breast cloth.

 From 1813 to 1859 laws were enacted and repealed by the Kingdom regarding the upper cloth issue.
 During this period waves of violence and agitation continued between the higher and lower castes.
-Due to the rebellion of lower castes, on 1859 the kingdom permanently permitted lower caste women to wear garments on their torsos.
+Due to the rebellion of lower castes, in 1859 the kingdom permanently permitted lower caste women to wear garments on their torsos.

-The missionaries and the church helped the lower castes to break some of the shackles that had bound them for centuries.
-Through the help of the Church and missionaries, the breast tax and the system of Oozhiyam (hard work for little or no pay) was abolished by the Kingdom.
+However, the claims of breast-taxes being levied in order to prevent lower-caste women from covering their breasts are hotly contested.
+Renowned Malayali historian Manu Pillai claims that the idea that it was meant to prevent them from covering their breasts is farfetched.
+Author Swati Gautam also cites in her article partisan and ideologically backed ideas of connecting apparent "Brahminical" ideas of violence to the tax, which was meant purely for differentiation between the sexes.